caitlindoes/sentry-labyrinth-cpp/docs/complexity_tracking.md

 # Complexity Tracking Metrics + Measurement Design

 This game will track complexities.
+How many wuestions were asked and the time taken to reach the win condtion.
+This will be achieved via variables or data structures to store these metrics for different playthroughs.

 We will record the following metrics during runtime: